Echopraxia

 The novel is full of Christian imagery, augmenting its theme of transcendentalism and digital theology:

 Parasites and biology are also central themes.
-Brüks studies parasites, but in some ways, he is one as the weakest member of the group and one forced to hide for his safety.
+Brüks studies parasites, but in some ways, he is a parasite as the weakest member of the group, forced to hide for his safety.
 Humans, too, are like parasites, trying to survive among much more powerful transhumans.
 And Portia, the alien smart matter sent by Rorschach to Icarus, traps and studies the other characters in the book just like Brüks does to the animals he studies in Oregon.
+It is itself a parasite in that it can only survive within a host like Icarus or the Crown of Thorns.

 Loss is yet another theme.
 Brüks lost his wife to the virtual reality world of “heaven”; Keaton lost his wife in the same way, and his son Siri on the mission from Blindsight; and Sengupta lost her wife to the virus that Brüks’s simulations failed to catch before it infected thousands.
 Each character is shaped and eventually brought down by what their profound sense of loss drives them to do.